milquejs/milque/apps/02_arroyo/README.md

 # SEAWEED
 - Only grows in full water blocks on top of dirt.
 - When the block should become NOT FULL, it turns into just water.

+# Day Night Cycle
+- Maybe have it rotate around the structure?